-4 Ways to Bring Excitement Back to Your Project Manager Job
+4 Ways to Get Excited About Your Job

 It’s been said that the only difference between a rut and a grave is its depth.
 We may find that sometimes our job as a Project Manager has settled into such a rut, such a routine, that we feel as if we could die if we had to do this just one more day.
 We feel a wave of malaise rush over us whenever we open our project planning software accompanied by the unuttered words of “here we go again”.
 Whenever we find ourselves in such a state of mind, we need to step back, assess our situation and take the necessary steps to reinvigorate ourselves and bring our jobs, performance and results back to life!